-A downloadable interactive novel for Windows and macOS
+A downloadable visual novel for Windows and macOS

 an interactive novel about identity, roleplay, and dreams

 Enter the memories of Raine as she explores the text-based world of VerdaMUCK, a simulation of the old network within the vast cerebrally-interconnected network of the near future.
 Meanwhile, a mysterious individual known only as The Navigator exposes the truths of the Cerenet as a conspiracy-in-the-making begins to unfold.

 - An interactive reading experience split between two character perspectives

 - Between 4-6 hours of play, depending on reading ability